-There are several sets of internal steps in all of the buildings.
+There are several sets of internal steps.

-The Upper School building is compliant with continuous handrails.
 The treads and risers are all the same height.
 The nosings are readily identifiable and unlikely to create trip hazards.
 The lighting on the stairs is free of shadows and when measured a maintained illuminance of 100 lux was achieved.